Open Source Your Knowledge, Become a Contributor

 title: Put your playground title here plan: - title: Part 1 statement: markdowns/welcome.md - title: Part 2 statement: markdowns/part2.md

-git commit -a -m "Add Part 2" git push origin master
+git commit -a -m "Title and introduction" git push origin master

-When a playground is published and consumed by learners, you can freely update it with improvements and use the preview to see the results impacting users.
-Once you're satisfied, publish it again and the users will see the changes.
+Once a playground is published and available to the community, you can freely update it with improvements and use the preview to see the results impacting readers.
+Once you're satisfied with it, you can publish the new version, and the users will see the changes.